-The Company sells its products directly to wholesale distributors.
-The wholesale distributors in turn sell to independent pharmacies, managed care organizations, hospitals and group purchasing organizations ("indirect customers").
-The ultimate selling price is determined based on the contractual arrangements that the Company has with the patient's insurer or other payment programme.
-The time between initial shipment to the distributor (when the revenue is recognized), the dispensing of a product to a patient and notification by the relevant insurer or payment programme may be several months.
+(when the revenue is recognized), the dispensing of a product to a patient and notification by the relevant insurer or payment program may be several months.
 An estimate of the net selling price is necessary at the date of shipment when the revenue is recognized and accordingly, the Company recognizes liabilities or reductions in accounts receivable related to rebates, returns, chargebacks and sales discounts.

 Revenue related to the sale of pharmaceutical products is recognized when (i) the contract with the customer is identified; (ii) performance obligations in the contract are identified; (iii) the transaction price is determined; (iv) the transaction price is allocated to the performance obligations; and (v) performance obligations are satisfied.
-Products are delivered by truck directly from the Company to customers located in Canada and the United States and are recognized as revenue when the control of the products are transferred to the customer.
+Products are delivered by truck directly from the Company to its direct customers located in Canada and the United States and are recognized as revenue when the control of the products are transferred to the customer.